heinvv/mcp-101/README.md

 1. Connect your repository to Render.com
 2. Use the included `render.yaml` configuration
 3. The deployment process will:
-   - Install dependencies with `npm install`
+   - Install dependencies with `npm install` (includes TypeScript types as dependencies)
-   - Automatically build TypeScript via `postinstall` script
+   - Build TypeScript with `npm run build`
    - Start the HTTP server with `npm run start:http`
 4. Verify deployment at: `https://your-app.onrender.com/`

+**Note**: TypeScript and type definitions are included as regular dependencies (not devDependencies) to ensure they're available during the build process on Render.com.

 #### Deployment Endpoints
 - **Root**: `/` - Server status and info